-All children in 6th and 9th grade must be screened for abnormal spinal curvature before the end of the school year.
-The screening requirement for students entering grade six or nine may be met if the child has been screened for spinal deformities during the previous year.
+All female students in 5th and 7th grade, and male students in 8th grade, must be screened for abnormal spinal curvature before the end of the school year.
+The screening requirement for students may be met if the child has been screened for spinal deformities during the previous year.